tier2tickets/Knowledge-Base/content/integration/autotask.rst

 Log into your account and browse to Settings or go to https://account.helpdeskbuttons.com/settings.php

-Under the Ticket System dropdown, select AutoTask
+Under the Ticket System dropdown, select Autotask

 .. image:: images/at-image-13.png
 Enter your Ticket System API endpoint as shown (it will automatically add https:// and the path after the url)